 increase the protection of your assets, for the benefit of your beneficiaries.

 The legislation and case law relating to wills and estates is extensive.
 Making a will is one of the most important things you can do for your family.
-Getting it right requires expertise and knowledge of the relevant legislation and case law.
+Getting it right requires expertise and knowledge of the relevant legislation and case law (some of which is over 100 years old).
 If you don’t get it right, a dispute or tax liability may arise, causing unnecessary costs and delay in the administration of your estate.